psx-spx/psx-spx.github.io/docs/konamisystem573.md

 |     D2 | _Unused_      |
 |     D3 | Bottom neon   |

-The wiring was changed in 2nd Mix and later cabinets, which use the following mapping instead:
+The wiring was changed in later cabinets, which use the following mapping
+instead:

 | Output | Connected to  |
 | -----: | :------------ |